-The CY 2023 Tentative Tax Budget - Version A sets the operating millage at 6.1mills, which is a 2.13 mill increase above the CY 2022 operating millage of 3.97 mills.
-This increase equates to a \$65 annual property tax increase per \$100,000 of residential property value.
+The CY 2023 Tentative Tax Budget - Version B incorporates the current City Council policy of establishing fixed operating property tax revenue of \$28.988 million, which results in a millage rate estimated at 4.96 mills.
 The debt service millage is estimated to remain at 7.5 mills for CY 2023.

-Version A generates approximately \$3.8 million more in property tax revenue in FY 2023 and reduces the projected deficit to \$16.0 million excluding the use of prior year fund balance as compared to Version A. The deficit is a result of the reduction in overall revenue due to the COVID-19 pandemic, the loss of income tax revenue due to the shift of remote work, and the growth in expenditures outpacing the revenue growth.
-Projected increases to expenditures for FY 2023 include a 5% cost-of-living-adjustment (COLA) for AFSCME employees, a 3% COLA for sworn employees and an estimated COLA for CODE, Building Trades, Teamsters, and non-represented employees.
-The projected deficit also includes known cost increases expected in FY 2023 for items such as increases to employee health care, a Fire Recruit Class, ethics and good government staffing and various non-personnel contractual increases.
+Version B projects revenue of \$466.4 million and expenditures of \$486.2 million and results in a FY 2023 projected operating deficit of \$19.7 million excluding the use of prior year fund balance.
+The deficit is a result of the reduction in overall revenue due to the COVID-19 pandemic, the loss of income tax revenue due to the shift of remote work, and the growth in expenditures outpacing the revenue growth.
+Projected increases to expenditures for FY 2023 include a 5% cost-of-living-adjustment (COLA) for AFSCME employees, a 3% COLA for sworn employees and an estimated COLA for CODE, Building Trades, Teamsters, and nonrepresented employees.
+The projected deficit also includes known cost increases expected in FY 2023 for items such as increases to employee health care, a Fire Recruit Class, ethics and good government staffing, and various non-personnel contractual increases.

-Version A utilizes \$66 million of one-time American Rescue Plan dollars, but still requires a 3.4% across the board reduction for all departments or a 11.3% reduction if public safety departments are exempt from cuts to close the deficit.
+Version B utilizes \$66 million of one-time American Rescue Plan dollars, but still requires a 4.2% across the board reduction for all departments or a 14.4% reduction if public safety departments are exempt from cuts to close the deficit.
 The Administration is working to identify solutions to close the operating deficit and will ultimately recommend a structurally balanced budget for FY 2023.
 The permanent reduction in income tax revenue due to remote work, has made it increasingly difficult to balance the budget without one-time revenue sources.